Nono-hash000/Fists-of-fury/README.md

 * **Guns:** Has 6 ammo useful for ranged attacks.

+* **Ally:** Spawn a copy of you who will fight along you.
+Pressing V summons him.

 ## Shop

 The shop has 4 items, which you can buy using your score.
+By pressing P you will enter the shop.

 * **Armor:** It has 5 levels and reduces the damage received from the enemies.
 Base cost is 750 and increases with every purchase.

 * **Food:** It give you food so that you can re-gain your health.
 Cost is 250.

 * **Gun:** If you don't have a gun, now you can buy a gun.
 Cost is 500.

 * **Ally:** Reduces the time it takes to spawn the ally.
 Cost is 25000 (I know it is high compared to everything in the shop).

 ## Pictures